What are Wax Melts and why do people LOVE them?

 Unlike a candle, there is no need to worry about a flame if you have an electric wax warmer.
 One average-sized wax melt lasts roughly 6-8 hours and you'll know when the wax melt is spent because you won't smell any more fragrance in the air.

 To replace your wax melt, simply dump the hot wax into a trash can.
 You can use a paper towel to soak up the wax and clean any remaining wax in the bowl.
-There are other methods that are arguably simpler, but this is the most common.

 Wax Melts are Safer